alexanderbird/invisi.link/README.md

 # Invisilink

-DNS-driven url shortener so meta-tags from the destination are passed through.
+DNS-driven url shortener (it's a toy I built to get more comfortable with AWS CloudFormation templates)

-AWS Route53 + AWS S3 (via CloudFormation)
+Built with AWS Route53 + AWS S3.

 ## Why

-Just a toy project.
-I wanted to explore CloudFormation templates, and I noticed .link domains are only $5/year.
+Just a toy project to explore these tools.
+I wanted to explore CloudFormation templates, I noticed .link domains are only $5/year, and I wanted to know if I could build a URL shortener without application layer code.

+It can't be done with DNS alone, so there has to be some application layer code... but S3 redirects is pretty low down in the stack so I'm still satisfied with the results.

+I'm not suggesting this is a good idea for operating a url shortener at scale.
+It's also too read-optimized in my opinion ... to write a new shortened url it could take minutes since it's a `cloudformation update-stack` call which needs to make a new Route53 record (and a new S3 bucket).

+I don't see any significant improvement over looking up the slug in a database and generating an http redirect response on the fly.
+But, I think what I've built is interesting and marginally useful, so I'm satisfied.

+### Are you interested in using this?

+You're welcome to use this under your own domain.
+You could fork & customize, or if you want I'd accept a PR that makes the domain customizable.

 ## Usage

+Add an entry to [`./redirects`](./redirects) and then re-publish.

 ## Publishing